MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/10-vector-search-exercise.md

     title: 'Use the REST API to run vector search queries'
 ---

+# Use the REST API to run vector search queries

 In this exercise you'll set up your project, create an index, upload your documents, and run queries.

 You'll need the following to successfully this exercise: